 In her hands were the fragments of quartz spear point, broken in half by her shovel.

 The Archaeological and Historic Preservation Act of 1974 mandated the preservation of historic artifacts and cultural materials that might be destroyed by any federally-licensed construction project.
-This highway expansion was such a project, so the state of Maryland had to hire an archaeological company to investigate before construction could begin.
+This highway expansion was such a project, so the state of Maryland had to contract an archaeological company to investigate before construction could begin.

 For an archaeological company like the Maryland-Capital Archaeology Group, this highway expansion was a fat contract, guaranteeing months of steady work.
 However, the state was a demanding client, and archaeology was not their priority.